ScriptoWhisp/abomarket-marketplace-backend/README.md

 An online marketplace web application where users can buy and sell products through fixed-price listings.
 Sellers can register to create product listings with descriptions, images, prices, and categories.
 Buyers can browse these listings, add items to a shopping cart, and make immediate purchases.
 The platform will support user authentication, product management and order processing.

 This is the backend part of the project.
-To start the whole application first read instructions, setup and start the frontend part [iti0302-2024-frontend](https://gitlab.cs.ttu.ee/datjul/iti0302-2024-frontend)
+To start the whole application first read instructions, setup and start the [frontend part](https://github.com/ScriptoWhisp/abomarket-marketplace-frontend)

 #### Key Features